 Browse our self-catering cottages around Crummock.

 Striding Edge and Swirral Edge, Helvellyn

 Last but certainly not least is the most famous ridge walk in the Lake District: Striding Edge on Helvellyn, followed by Swirral Edge.
 This iconic scramble is often busy because of its popularity, and a continual line of eager hikers can usually be seen making their way carefully across the sharp rocky ridge.
 It’s definitely worth joining the crowds to experience this iconic route.

 One of the best paths up to the ridge is from Glenridding or Patterdale via a gap in the field wall – helpfully called Hole-in-the-Wall.
 From here it’s onwards and upwards until you reach the ridge.
 There’s a lower, level, less scary path if you get there and have second thoughts, and beyond the ridge you can either head back down or continue up a steep face to the summit of Helvellyn.
 From the top, continue round onto Swirral Edge for your descent - you can head all the way to Catstycam to tick off another peak, or drop down alongside Red Tarn.

 Browse our holiday cottages in Glenridding and Patterdale.

 Self-catering holiday cottages

 Walking is one of the best things to do on your visit to the Lake District and there are gentler options to enjoy alongside the tall mountains and sharp drops.
-Find your perfect location at one of our holiday cottages and then plan your days out with some of our walking guides.
+Plan your days out with some of our walking guides and find your perfect location at one of our Lake District holiday cottages.